 |Opening and Closing Dates||Open 365 days of the year|

 |Festivals 2019||Maha Shivratri|

 What are the timings of Trayambakeshwar Temple Rishikesh?

 |Evening||2 PM||7 PM|

-The major festival celebrated at Trayambakeshwar Temple Rishikesh is:
+The major festival celebrated at Trayambakeshwar Temple is Maha Shivaratri.

 How to reach Trayambakeshwar Temple Rishikesh?

 Here’s how to reach Trayambakeshwar Temple Rishikesh: